sevifinance/Sevi-Docs/src/pages/termsConditions.md

 5.4 If you fail to make a payment on a due date, you acknowledge that Sevi has the right to require you to pay the remaining total amount of all outstanding instalments immediately and exercise any of its rights in accordance with the law without any further reference to you.
 This may involve Sevi engaging internal debt collector, external debt collection agency, taking possession of and selling the financed goods or instructing auctioneers to collect the outstanding amount.
 The cost for collection will be charged to you.

-5.5 If you fail to pay any or all instalments for over 21 days, a default fee of 10% is added to the total credit amount.
+5.5 If you fail to pay any or all instalments for over 21 days, an additional interest of 10% is added to the total credit amount.

-5.6 Title to the goods purchased by you using the Order now, Pay later option shall pass to you only upon payment in full of all instalments, including any additional fees and interest charged by us.
-You acknowledge that the Seller has assigned to Sevi the entire Seller’s rights in the goods purchased by you by way of the Order now, Pay later payment option and that Sevi has the right to register a security right over such goods at the relevant public registry in Kenya at any given time until payment in full of all instalments, including any additional fees and interest charged by us.
+5.6 Title to the goods purchased by you using the Order now, Pay later option shall pass to you only upon payment in full of all instalments, including any interest charged by us.
+You acknowledge that the Seller has assigned to Sevi the entire Seller’s rights in the goods purchased by you by way of the Order now, Pay later payment option and that Sevi has the right to register a security right over such goods at the relevant public registry in Kenya at any given time until payment in full of all instalments, including any interest charged by us.
 We may ask for additional security.

 5.7 If you fail to pay, the Seller, Sevi debt collector, debt collection agency and/or our auctioneer may enter your premises during reasonable hours to retrieve the goods purchased using Sevi’s services or any other collateral given by you as security under these Terms.
 Therefore, use the purchase properly and do not modify or alter them.
 You shall not remove or alter identification or registration numbers on the purchase.
 You are responsible for loss of, or damage to the purchase.
 In such case you need to notify us.
 You are responsible for insurance of the purchase, insurance is applicable to items purchased above a certain amount and this option will be presented as a checkbox or otherwise prior to agreeing to these Terms.

-5.8 You acknowledge that repossession of the financed goods shall not relieve you of your obligation to pay the outstanding amount, including any accrued interest and fees.
+5.8 You acknowledge that repossession of the financed goods shall not relieve you of your obligation to pay the outstanding amount, including any accrued interest.
 Sevi may choose to resell the repossessed goods, and any proceeds from such resale will be applied towards the outstanding balance.
 You shall be liable for any deficiency between the outstanding balance and the proceeds from the resale.

 5.9 Missing payments can have serious consequences for you.
 Your Sevi Credit Limit will be affected which will make it more difficult or more expensive for you to obtain credit in the future.
 Legal action may be taken against you to recover the debt, an application may be made to have you declared bankrupt, and it is possible that a charging order and order for sale of your property may be obtained as a means of enforcing any judgment.